math-ruch/yamal_group/index.md

 No!
 By using a student test and doing exact matching on the genres to mitigate an important confounder in our results we find that the average runtime for block-buster movies is significantly higher than for non-blockbuster movies, and our result is statistically significant.

+Despite having a low value of R-squared between movie runtime and revenue we were able to expose a significant difference in movie runtimes between block-busters and non block-busters underlining the nuanced role of timing on a movies success.
+As Gandalf wisely said, "A wizard arrives precisely when he means to."

 -----------------